-- a. assign staff with responsibilities for managing WIL; - b. allocate resources for managing WIL activities; - c. prepare and manage the WIL Partner Agreement and manage the performance of that Agreement; - d. provide WIL information to students, prior to their commencement of activities, as set out in clause (22); - e. manage fitness for study issues in accordance with the Fitness for Study Policy or Higher Degree Research Fitness to Study Policy; - f. manage student declarations of conflict of interest; - g. refer students requiring reasonable adjustments to Student Equity and Inclusion; - h. prepare WIL Student Statements; - i. allocate or approve student placements.
+- a. assign staff with responsibilities for managing WIL; - b. allocate resources for managing WIL activities; - c. prepare and manage the WIL Partner Agreement and manage the performance of that Agreement; - d. provide WIL information to students, prior to their commencement of activities, as set out in clause (22); - e. manage fitness for study issues in accordance with the Fitness for Study Policy or Higher Degree Research Fitness to Study Policy; - f. manage student declarations of conflict of interest; - g. refer students requiring reasonable adjustments to Student Equity and Inclusion; - h. manage student course progression to ensure all relevant preparatory and mandatory requirements are complete; - i. prepare WIL Student Statements; - j. allocate or approve student placements.